KarenBreytenbach/mobile/docs/viewport.missing.md

 in the `<head>` of your page.
 This will render pages optimised to display well on mobile devices with the full width of the device viewport.

 No viewports were found configured on the page, which will cause unexpected behaviour from browsers.
-With most modern mobile devices defaulting to rendering the page in "desktop" mode with a smaller viewport.
+This happens because most modern mobile devices default to rendering the page in "desktop" mode with a smaller viewport.

 # How do I fix this ?